AndyZzzZzzZzz/ScholarSerpent/README.md

 ### Performance Calculator
 ![Performance Calculator](image/calculator.png)

-## Problem Statement
-Managing grades and tracking academic performance can be a complex and time-consuming task for students.
-Existing solutions often lack comprehensive features, personalized insights, and intuitive interfaces to help students effectively manage their grades and study plans.

 ## Current Progress
 ScholarSerpent is a comprehensive grade management application designed to simplify the process of tracking and analyzing academic performance.
 The current version includes the following features: